 She felt uncertain, and as if it was her mistake, which impacted on her confidence and raised her stress levels as she had an unsettled entry into the lecture theatre.

-Discussion
+Diary-photograph: diary-interview in practice

 Our primary aim in the study was to capture a range of student experiences in text and visual means to categorise a variety of barriers to information access that all students might face, and through careful analysis begin to identify how far issues might relate to the nature of a participant’s disability.
 In this discussion, we explore how by incorporating creative and participatory research (Brown & Leigh, 2019) into what could have been a more conventional evaluation or assessment of accessibility, we felt we were able to access a deeper understanding of students’ experiences, and some of the implications of the diary-photograph: diary-interview method.
 Through using a combination of photo diaries and interviews we got beyond descriptions of simple processes and barriers and were able to tap into how the information experience made people feel as students and about their place within the institution.
 As one of the print disabled students commented in the follow up interview: “I guess that's kind of the big thing about accessibility: you just want to feel the same as everyone else”.
 This reinforced our desire and mission to build in accessibility, so that all students (and staff) had those barriers minimised where possible.